mindee/devrel/content/writing/markdown.md

 ![](../../img/pexels-alexandr-podvalny-321552.jpg)
 - **Bad**: picture of a monkey
 - **Good**: a monkey eating a banana

+### Copyrights
+When using images from external parties, always be sure that we have the commercial right to use them.
+If it's not specified, do not use them.
+If you aren't sure, ask @fharper.

+Always add the credit of images that aren't ours under the image itself.
+You can either simply put the link to the image page where the copyright information is listed, or write down the author or company owning the image.

 ### Quality
 Always use the highest possible quality for images, no matter if the file size is huge.
 They will be optimized using [Shortpixel](https://shortpixel.com/online-image-compression) and a glossy compression level to minimize the file size, but keep a high quality.